Do you ever feel alone? I’m talking about that awful feeling, even when you’re surrounded by people, that you are completely ‘on your own’?

-2. If you are feeling that way today, or it’s something you experience regularly, you need to know that it’s is a lie, you are not alone, that feeling is an age-old battle tactic used by the enemy of your soul -the devil, Satan, to try to discourage and break you down.
-It’s actually a battle tactic that has been widely used by armies and politicians throughout history, called ‘Divide et impera’ – Divide and Conquer – meaning to ‘Win by getting one’s opponents to:
+If you are feeling that way today, or it’s something you experience regularly, you need to know that what you are feeling is an age-old battle tactic used by the enemy of your soul – Satan, to try to discourage and break you down.

 a) feel isolated and helpless.

 “The thief’s purpose is to steal and kill and destroy.
 My purpose is to give them a rich and satisfying life.”

 God has an agenda for every man woman and child on this planet.
 He has an agenda for nations.
 It’s an agenda of unstoppable grace, compassion, love, and restoration.